-- Shown to reduce the risk of eczema when taken in pregnancy and during post-partum for up to 6 months whilst breastfeeding, amongst those babies with an atopic family history (i.e. a close relative or sibling with a history of hayfever, eczema, asthma or allergies; Dotterud, Johnsen & Oien, 2010).
+- It is shown to reduce the risk of eczema when taken in pregnancy and during post-partum for up to 6 months whilst breastfeeding (amongst those babies with a close relative or sibling with a history of hayfever, eczema, asthma or allergies; Dotterud, Johnsen & Oien, 2010).

-- Supporting healthy mood during pregnancy and post-partum, with studies showing a lower depression and anxiety scores in the 6 months post-partum period (Slykerman et al., 2017).
+- It supports a healthy mood during pregnancy and post-partum, with studies showing a lower depression and anxiety scores in the 6 months postpartum period (Slykerman et al., 2017).

-- May also help support vaginal microbiome health and microflora balance, with research suggesting it may be helpful for bacterial vaginosis, particularly when taken in combination with Lactobacillus reuteri (Reid & Kirjaivanen, 2005).
+- This strain also helps support vaginal microbiome health and microflora balance, with research suggesting it may be helpful for bacterial vaginosis, particularly when taken in combination with Lactobacillus reuteri (Reid & Kirjaivanen, 2005).

 Another bonus of Lactobacillus rhamnosus HN001 is that it may also support blood sugar balance in pregnancy too and reduce the risk of Gestational Diabetes according to some research conducted in New Zealand (Wickens et al., 2017).

-Whilst this can be very well managed with an expert pregnancy dietitian, diabetes educator and your doctor using diet, lifestyle and sometimes medications too, trying to eat a well-balanced diet of healthy fats, proteins and slow-release (or low glycaemic index) carbohydrates and plenty of fruit and veggies is key to help with blood glucose balance throughout pregnancy.
+Gestational diabetes can be very effectively managed using diet, lifestyle and sometimes medications (with advice from expert pregnancy dietitian, diabetes educator and your doctor).
+However, a well-balanced diet of healthy fats, proteins and slow-release (or low glycaemic index) carbohydrates and plenty of fruit and veggies is key to help with blood glucose balance throughout pregnancy.

-So, it’s safe to say, Lactobacillus rhamnosus HN001 is a must-have probiotic strain in a pregnancy probiotic for its range of benefits and potential benefits for both you and your baby.
+In sum, research has shown Lactobacillus rhamnosus HN001 is a must-have probiotic strain in a pregnancy probiotic for its benefits for both you and your baby.

-Research to date in the pregnancy health domain shows that is can help promote immune health of both you and your baby when combined with a mixture of other probiotic strains (Baldassarre et al., 2018).
+Research to date in the pregnancy health domain shows that it can help promote the immune health of both you and your baby when combined with a mixture of other probiotic strains (Baldassarre et al., 2018).

 Lactobacillus acidophilus when combined with other common probiotic strains has also been found to reduce the symptoms of depression in the postpartum period (Slykerman et al., 2017) .

-Another bonus of Lactobacillus acidophilus, that it too may also support blood sugar balance in pregnancy too.
+Another bonus of Lactobacillus acidophilus is that it too may also support blood sugar balance in pregnancy.

-Lactobacillus reuteri our final vital strain is a well-researched probiotic with benefits surrounding digestive health being shown in studies.
-It is found naturally in the breastmilk of about 15% of breastfeeding women (Sinkiewicz & Ljunggren, 2009).
+Our final vital strain Lactobacillus reuteri is a well-researched probiotic with digestive health benefits.
+It is found naturally in the breast milk of about 15% of breastfeeding women (Sinkiewicz & Ljunggren, 2009).

 The benefits of Lactobacillus reuteri for both mother and baby are continuing to be studied, however, to date it has been shown that, L. reuteri may help:

-Taking care of the vaginal microbiome is important at all times, but particularly in pregnancy, and a probiotic that contains Lactobacillus reuteri in combination with Lactobacillus rhamnosus, is a key part of that.
+Taking care of the vaginal microbiome is important at all times – particularly during pregnancy.
+A pregnancy probiotic that contains Lactobacillus reuteri in combination with Lactobacillus rhamnosus, is a key part of that.

 Pregnancy Probiotics: A Summary

-Probiotic supplementation in pregnancy can help reduce the colonisation of Group B Streptococcus (GBS), which can naturally colonise the vagina during pregnancy impeding on how the rest of your pregnancy and birth progresses (Ho et al., 2016).
+Supplementing your diet with a probiotic during pregnancy can help reduce the colonisation of Group B Streptococcus (GBS), which can naturally colonise the vagina during pregnancy.
+This can impede your pregnancy and birth progress (Ho et al., 2016).

-Typically, the finding of GBS in pregnancy leads to the requirement of antibiotic treatment to prevent it from contributing to an increased risk of pre-term birth, requiring the use of antibiotics to clear it, and in some circumstances, if it cannot be cleared and it can effect your birthing options too.
+Typically, the finding of GBS in pregnancy leads to the requirement of antibiotic treatment to prevent it from contributing to an increased risk of pre-term birth.
+If it cannot be cleared and it can affect your birthing options too.
 (Farr et al., 2020).

 Thinking of getting supplementing with pregnancy probiotics?
 Read about Pregnancy Probiotic 360° with vitamin D.

-Not only is having the right strains present in your pregnancy probiotic, but ensuring they actually make it to your large intestine where they can get to work is crucial.
+While having the right strains present in your pregnancy probiotic is important, ensuring they actually make it to your large intestine (where they can get to work) is crucial.